microsoft/MLOps/examples/AzureML-REST-API/rest-submit-run-tensorflow-custom-docker.md

             "outputs",
             "--num_iterations",
             "1000"],
-        // Framework to execute inside.
-Allowed values are "Python" ,  "PySpark", "CNTK",  "TensorFlow", and "PyTorch".
         "framework": "Python",
-        // Communicator for the given framework.
-Allowed values are "None" ,  "ParameterServer", "OpenMpi", and "IntelMpi".
         "communicator": "None",
-        // The name of the compute target to use for this run.
         "target": "testCompute",
-        // Maximum allowed duration for the run.
         "maxRunDurationSeconds": null,
-        // Number of nodes to use for running job.
         "nodeCount": 1,
-        // Environment details.
         "environment": {
-            // Python details
             "python": {
-                // The python interpreter path
                 "interpreterPath": "python",
-                // user_managed_dependencies=True indicates that the environment will be user managed.
-False indicates that AzureML will manage the user environment.
                 "userManagedDependencies": true,
                 "condaDependencies": {
                     "name": "project_environment",